-This plan has originated from a partnership between the Epsom and Ewell Environment Forum (No longer active) and Epsom and Ewell Borough Council.
-The planned formation of an Epsom & Ewell biodiversity working group or partnership linked to the Surrey Biodiversity Partnership (Changed in 2013 to the Surrey Nature Partnership Biodiversity Working Group) is seen as an essential part of both developing this plan as well as implementing it.
-The group or partnership will meet on a quarterly basis to review all aspects of the plan and its implementation.
+This plan has originated from a partnership between the Epsom and Ewell Environment Forum and Epsom and Ewell Borough Council.
+The planned formation of an Epsom & Ewell biodiversity partnership linked to the Surrey Biodiversity Partnership is seen as an essential part of both developing this plan as well as implementing it.
+The partnership will meet on a quarterly basis to review all aspects of the plan and its implementation.
 The lead body is Epsom Ewell Borough Council which owns and manages the majority of publically accessible open and green space making up a large part of the Borough's extensive Green Belt.
 In addition the Borough is the local planning authority and responsible for controlling development within the Borough.
-It is hoped that over time the group or partnership will develop and involve a wide cross-section of organisations and individuals working to protect and enhance biodiversity in the borough
+It is hoped that over time the partnership will develop and involve a wide cross-section of organisations and individuals working to protect and enhance biodiversity in the borough